 - Establish governance documents.
 We often see a policy, program and procedures.
 The policy should broadly outline the concepts and structure of vendor risk management, by focusing on regulatory guidance.
 The program document will be more in-depth and describes the concepts defined in the policy.
 Lastly, the procedures are step-by-step instructions that should be clear and easy to follow.

 - Identify your vendors.
-Reach out to Accounts Payable for a vendor list.
-Narrow down the vendors that need monitoring.
-Not every vendor will be an actively managed vendor.
+Begin by reaching out to accounts payable for a vendor list.
+Not every vendor will be actively managed or in scope, so narrow down the list to those that need monitoring.
 You can reference our vendor exclusionary policy for some guidance.

 - Confirm that your vendor list is accurate.
 Check the list against your prior list and your program scope as needed.

-- Have a thorough risk assessment process.
-Review every actively managed vendor.
-Each one requires some level of review.
-You can prioritize by risk and concentrate first on your critical and/or high risk vendors.
+- Establish a thorough risk assessment process.
+Review every active vendor on your inventory list.
+Each vendor will require some level of review, but you can prioritize by risk level and concentrate on your critical and/or high-risk vendor first.